 We are interested in WEE1 and ATR, as well as lots of other targets.
 The best cocktail is not known at the moment, and the challenge is that many of these agents have overlapping toxicities.
 Therefore, getting the right cocktail of therapies without excess hematologic toxicities is difficult.

-It’s true to stay there are many fans of antiangiogenic agents or immunotherapeutics with PARP inhibitors.
-PI3K inhibitors, for example, in combination with PARP inhibitors are now in phase 3 trials.
-We are in exciting times, but the next generation of studies that report on these outcomes are going to help us define the new frontier of helping those who are not sufficiently helped by single-agent PARP inhibitor switch maintenance therapy.
+It’s true to say there are many fans of antiangiogenic agents or immunotherapeutics with PARP inhibitors.
+PI3K inhibitors in combination with PARP inhibitors, for example, are now in phase 3 trials.
+We are in exciting times, but the next generation of studies that report on these outcomes will help us define the new frontier, [allowing us] to help those who do not sufficiently [benefit from] single-agent PARP inhibitor switch maintenance therapy.

-Something important that, perhaps out of the COVID-19 pandemic, has been emphasized in the United States is access to care.
-A friend of mine looked at his disadvantaged minority patients and found that they got a PARP inhibitor as switch maintenance therapy only a quarter as often [as non-minority patients].
+Perhaps [emerging] out of the COVID-19 pandemic, something important that [is getting attention] in the United States is access to care.
+[For instance], a friend of mine looked at his disadvantaged minority patients and found that they got a PARP inhibitor as switch maintenance therapy only a quarter as often [as nonminority patients].
 There is tragic injustice in terms of effective therapies that aren’t getting to everyone.

-Raising awareness and doing educational efforts like this interview with OncLive® [is key] to making sure people know how to identify the patients who benefit and how to best use the drugs against this terrible disease.
+Raising awareness and doing educational efforts like this interview with OncLive® [is key] to making sure people know how to identify the patients who benefit from these drugs and how to best use these drugs against this terrible disease.
 Getting these new and effective therapies to everyone who can benefit is just as important as driving the next scientific advance.